-With that in mind, we’ve spent time with the brand new ZenBook 15 UX534FTC (10th gen Comet Lake Core i7, GTX 1650, UHD screen) and the existing ZenBook 15 UX534FT (9th gen Whiskey Lake Core i7, GTX 1650, FHD screen) notebooks in the last few weeks, and gathered our impressions of the two down below, with the goods and the quirks.
+With that in mind, we’ve spent time with the ZenBook 15 UX534FTC (10th gen Comet Lake Core i7, GTX 1650, UHD screen) and the older ZenBook 15 UX534FT (9th gen Whiskey Lake Core i7, GTX 1650, FHD screen) notebooks in the last few weeks, and gathered our impressions of the two down below, with the goods and the quirks.

 Specs as reviewed – ZenBook 15 UX534FTC

 |Screen||15.6 inch, FHD or UHD/4K, IPS, non-touch, glossy|

 |Video||Intel UHD 620 + Nvidia GTX 1650 4GB DDR5 (Max-Q design – 35 W)|

 |Memory||16 GB DDR4 2666 MHz (soldered)|

 |Storage||1 TB M.2 NVMe SSD (80 mm – Samsung PM981 MZVLB1T0HALR)|

 |Connectivity||Wireless 6 (Intel AX201), Bluetooth 5.0, Fast LAN (via USB dongle)|

 |Ports||2x USB-A 3.1, 1x USB-C 3.1 gen2 with data, HDMI, SD card reader, mic/headphone|

 |Battery||71 Wh, 120W charger|